sciosci/SOSCD/_pages/people.md

 # Principal Investigator

-- [Daniel Acuña](/about), Ph.D., Associate Professor, iSchool, Syracuse University
+- [Daniel Acuña](/about), Ph.D., Associate Professor, Department of Computer Science, University of Colorado at Boulder

 ## Doctoral students